Gordon Castle: War, decline and demolition (1914–1950s)

 The First World War brought both service and loss.
 Gordon Castle was converted into a military hospital, treating many wounded Gordon Highlanders.
-The 7th Duke’s son, Lord Bernard Gordon-Lennox, wwas killed in action during the First Battle of Ypres in November 1914, aged 36, and his grandson, Lord Settrington, died in action in Russia in 1919, during the North Russia intervention.
+The 7th Duke’s son, Lord Bernard Gordon-Lennox, was killed in action during the First Battle of Ypres in November 1914, aged 36, and his grandson, Lord Settrington, died in action in Russia in 1919, during the North Russia intervention.
 Though the family continued traditional gatherings such as the Highland Games, the social world of the pre-war estate never fully returned.

 Charles Gordon-Lennox, 8th Duke of Richmond and Gordon (1928–1935) attempted to modernise the estate, but his premature death and double death duties forced his heir, Frederick, 9th Duke of Richmond and Gordon, to surrender Gordon Castle and its grounds to the Crown Estate in 1938.
-The majority of the contents of the castle were sold in 1938, although some family portraits and furniture were removed to Goodwood House.
+The majority of the contents of the castle were sold in 1937, although some family portraits and furniture were removed to Goodwood House.

 During the Second World War, the castle was occupied by troops; the years of military use and harsh winters left the main structure gravely decayed.
 By the late 1940s, the central block suffered from dry rot and damp.
 In the early 1950s, Sir George (“Geordie”) Gordon-Lennox, son of Lord Bernard, repurchased the property from the Crown.
 He and his wife Nan made the painful decision to demolish the ruined central block, converting the east wing and medieval tower into a family home.

 In the decades that followed, the family restored the link between castle and lineage.
 Sir George’s descendants—Major-General Bernard Gordon Lennox and later Angus and Zara Gordon Lennox—have continued the legacy, reviving the estate as a living enterprise centred on heritage, conservation, and the remarkable Walled Garden that once again forms the heart of Gordon Castle.